Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

   ![Edit a fixed booking](../../Assets/Screenshots/RetailSuiteAccounting/Settings/FixedBookings/EditFixedBooking.png "[Edit a fixed booking]")

-3. Make any necessary changes in the fields.
+3. Edit the desired data of the fixed booking in the corresponding fields.

 4. Click the [BOOK] button.
-The edited fixed booking is added to the fixed booking batch with a new sequential number.
+A new fixed booking with the indicated modifications is added to the fixed booking batch with a new sequential number.

   > [Info] The old fixed booking can be now deleted from the batch.
 This two-step editing process prevents inadvertently overwriting.

 5. Click the [SAVE] button.
-The edited fixed booking is now saved in the batch.
+All changes to the fixed bookings are saved.

   > [Info] If you click the [CANCEL] button, the changes will be rejected.